-Sunbutter is also really easy to make.
+Sunbutter is really easy to make.
 This sunbutter recipe does however take at least 10 minutes of continuous pulsing on a standard food processor, so have a think first if your processor is up to the job.
 My processor is quite new and has a 750W motor so I felt quite confident in it’s abilities, but I did keep checking to ensure the motor wasn’t over-heating!

 I personally wouldn’t use a blender – I don’t think there would be enough power to cream the sunflower seeds.
 If you don’t have a strong enough food processor, I would imagine you could use an electric grinder mill and work in smaller batches – combining it all to add the honey and oil.